The death of a dissident

 A world première

-This summer, we stage the world première of The Life & Death of Alexander Litvinenko, a story with all the classic ingredients for an opera: power, politics, betrayal, love, jeopardy.
+The Life & Death of Alexander Litvinenko is a story with all the classic ingredients for an opera: power, politics, betrayal, love, jeopardy.

 Composed by Anthony Bolton to a libretto by Kit Hesketh-Harvey, this real-life story is told through a series of flashbacks and flash-forwards covering events in Russia that lead Litvinenko to seek exile and his family’s life in Muswell Hill.
 Extensive use is made of historic film footage.